For Felony Murder Charges, You Need Experienced Defense Counsel

 You need the guidance and support of attorneys who will aggressively protect your rights; whose work is widely recognized throughout courts in Tennessee and neighboring states; attorneys with a reputation for results in important violent criminal cases.

 You need the attorneys at The Law Office of Massey McClusky McClusky & Fuchs in Memphis.
-With more than 60 years of combined experience, William D. Massey, Lorna S. McClusky and an accomplished team of associates and investigators have aggressively and successfully protected the rights of people, just like you, in state and federal murder trials.
+With more than 60 years of combined experience, William D. Massey, Lorna S. McClusky and an accomplished team of associates have aggressively and successfully protected the rights of people, just like you, in state and federal murder trials.

 Contact us today for a free consultation.
 Call toll free from wherever you are in Tennessee, Arkansas or Mississippi: 888-341-4226.
 We always fight the good fight for every client.